kjelloh/advent_of_code_2021/README.md

       if (move2.to.row==1) heuristic2 += 100+(move2.to.col<3)?10:0+(move2.to.col>9)?10:0;
 ```

 *The 100 is never added!
-The folloowing code does what I intended...*
+The following code does what I intended...*

 ```

       if (move1.to.row==1) heuristic1 += 100+((move1.to.col<3)?10:0)+((move1.to.col>9)?10:0);
       if (move2.to.row==1) heuristic2 += 100+((move2.to.col<3)?10:0)+((move2.to.col>9)?10:0);
 ```
-*It turns out the ternary operator requires enclosing paranthesis to not evaluate also the 100+ before the '?'!*
+*It turns out the ternary operator requires enclosing parantheses to not evaluate also the 100+ before the '?'!*

 * Apart from that I REALLY struggled with getting all the rules right to get the state search space correct!
-* The final key, It hink, was my added heuristics to shuffle the moves to try in an order that really sped up the search
+* The final key, It think, was my added heuristics to shuffle the moves to try in an order that really sped up the search

 ```